meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
 I don't know how things are going to be later, but the best way to know it is to **just do it**

-I had lost all my hopes with a decision to live a plain life.
-I spent a few weeks in the black dark
+After the drop out, I had lost all my hopes with a decision to live a plain life.
+I spent a few weeks in the black dark.

 One day, I was going through the farewell emails I received from my friends.
 I started re-reading this part of email from Varun: